lukecav/awesome-woocommerce/README.md

 * [Colissimo Delivery Integration](https://wordpress.org/plugins/colissimo-delivery-integration/) - Easy Colissimo Services with WooCommerce.
 * [WooCommerce Pre-Orders Fix](https://github.com/amg262/woocommerce-pre-orders-fix) - Sell pre-orders for products in your WooCommerce store, multiple pre-order cart add-on.
 * [Coupon Generator for WooCommerce](https://wordpress.org/plugins/coupon-generator-for-woocommerce/) - Easily generate millions of unique coupons for your online store.
 Use all the coupon settings you are familiar with.
+* [Advanced Shipping Validation for WooCommerce](https://wordpress.org/plugins/advanced-shipping-validation-for-woocommerce/) - Setup shipping validation rules based on your own conditions.
+Show customers a specific message why they can't continue to checkout.

 ## Gist links for WooCommerce
 * [Mike Jolley](https://gist.github.com/mikejolley)